Erlang Calculator: Estimate the number of people you need

 Note

 Erlang C is relatively straightforward in application.
-Here's how it is calculated:
+The following is a run through of how to calculate it:

 - Determine the number of call requests per hour.